Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 - User agent of the browser used (User-Agent header)

 This website uses Matomo with the ‘AnonymizeIP’ extension.
-This means that IP addresses are shortened before being processed, thus ruling out any direct subsequent personal references.
+This means that IP addresses are truncated before being processed, thus ruling out any direct subsequent personal references or identifications.
 Even after truncation, the IP address transmitted by your browser via Matomo is not merged with other data collected by us.

 We store the information collected in this way exclusively on our server in Germany.